QData/deep2Read/_posts/2018-01-10-BillOther.md

-> ####  Generating Sentences by Editing Prototypes, Kelvin Guu, Tatsunori B. Hashimoto, Yonatan Oren, Percy Liang
->> We propose a new generative model of sentences that first samples a prototype sentence from the training corpus and then edits it into a new sentence.
+[^2]: <sub><sup> Generating Sentences by Editing Prototypes, Kelvin Guu, Tatsunori B. Hashimoto, Yonatan Oren, Percy Liang / We propose a new generative model of sentences that first samples a prototype sentence from the training corpus and then edits it into a new sentence.
 Compared to traditional models that generate from scratch either left-to-right or by first sampling a latent sentence vector, our prototype-then-edit model improves perplexity on language modeling and generates higher quality outputs according to human evaluation.
 Furthermore, the model gives rise to a latent edit vector that captures interpretable semantics such as sentence similarity and sentence-level analogies. </sup></sub>